A Travel Price Comparison for Families, Couples, and Backpackers Malaga vs. Cartagena for Vacations, Tours, and Honeymoons

 The capital of the Bolivar Department of Colombia, Cartagena is one of the most visited cities in the country.
 It sits on Colombia's northern coast by the Caribbean Sea.
 It's a port city with a population of almost 900,000, making it the fifth largest city in Colombia.
 The city has a rich history and was the first Spanish colony on the American continent.
 It was also one of the first sanctuaries for freed African slaves in the Americas.

-For some great organized tour ideas, see The Best Budget Tours to Spain, The Best Tours for Seniors to Spain, The Best Adventure Tours to Colombia, and The Best Eco Tours in Colombia.
+For some great organized tour ideas, see The Best 10-Day Tours from Madrid, The Best 10-Day Tours from Barcelona, The Best Adventure Tours to Colombia, and The Best Eco Tours in Colombia.

 Which place is cheaper, Cartagena or Malaga?